nataliiazab/nataliiazab/README.md

 ## About Me

-I am a Full Stack Developer with a passion for programming.
-I have five years of diverse experience and strong foundation in project management, I also managed four cyber security projects funded by the US Department of State.
-I am a graduate of a 12-month coding bootcamp and now excited to join a tech company where I can use my skills to create innovative technology solutions, learn and grow.
+I am a Junior Full Stack Developer with five years of diverse international experience and strong foundation in project management, I also managed four cyber security projects funded by the US Department of State.
+I am a graduate of CodeYourFuture and now excited to join a tech company where I can use my skills to create innovative technology solutions, learn and grow.

 🌐 [Check out My Portfolio](https://nataliiazab-portfolio.netlify.app)